TokaAyman/Time-series-project/Readme.md

 - **A/B Testing**: Framework for model comparison
 - **Alert System**: Automated notifications for significant changes

-### Technical Enhancements
-- **API Development**: RESTful API for system integration
-- **Database Integration**: Persistent data storage
-- **Containerization**: Docker deployment
-- **Cloud Deployment**: Scalable cloud infrastructure

-## 👥 Contributing

-This project was developed as a comprehensive time series analysis demonstrating various forecasting approaches.
-The code is structured for educational purposes and practical application.

-## 📄 License

-This project is for educational and research purposes.
-Please ensure proper attribution when using or adapting the code.

-## 📞 Support

-For questions about the implementation or to report issues:
-- Review the notebook for detailed analysis steps
-- Check the Streamlit app code for deployment guidance
-- Ensure all dependencies are properly installed

----

 **Note**: This project demonstrates the complete machine learning pipeline from data preprocessing through model deployment, showcasing both theoretical understanding and practical implementation skills in time series forecasting.